Businesses are hurting.

 - It’s people that know you take good care of them.

-- It’s people already know the value of hearing care.
+- It’s people that already know the value of hearing care.

 The question is, how can you segment these people based on their last purchase, the technology that they wear, their personal circumstances, and your relationship with them to ensure that you can communicate with them with relevant messaging?